arneBersch/Zoeglfrex/docs/reference.md

 The accepted values are 0 (False / Linear Fade) and 1 (True / Sine-Shaped Fade).

 ## Cuelists
-If no Cuelist Attribute is given, the standard Attribute 2 will be used.

 If no Cuelist ID is given, the ID of the current Cuelist will be used.
 You can select the current Cuelist like this:
 ```